 Completion of Canadian Grade 12/13 (High School Diploma) is required for entry to our bachelors programmes.
 The below information outlines the minimum requirements for entry to our degree programmes but please note that requirements will vary depending on the course:

-For British Colombia and Yukon, we require a Senior Secondary Graduation Diploma with 77-87% average across five Grade 12 subjects, including English 12.
+For British Colombia and Yukon, we require a Senior Secondary Graduation Diploma with an average of 77–85% across five Grade 12 subjects.

-For Manitoba, we require a High School Graduation Diploma with an overall average of 77–85% across five grade 12 academic subjects numbered 40/41/42 and at least 65% in each subject.
+For Manitoba, we require a High School Graduation Diploma with an overall average of 77–85% across five Grade 12 academic subjects numbered 40/41/42 and at least 75% in each subject.

-For Ontario, we require a Grade 12 Secondary School Diploma (advanced level) with 75–90% average across 6 Grade 12 U, U/C or M courses including Grade 12 U English.
+For Ontario, we require a Grade 12 Secondary School Diploma (advanced level) with an average of 77–85% across six Grade 12 U, U/C or M courses.
+OSSD awarded outside of Canada must be from an Awarding school listed on the Canadian Government website as a school authorised to award Ontario Secondary School Diploma credits:

 Students taking A levels or the IB should refer to the online undergraduate prospectus for entry requirements.